Robright20/usher/README.md

 # Usher

-Although the Google Dictionary said it's an "Archaic" noun which means, an assistant teacher, I adapt it to: an assistant for pedagogical purposes at 42.
+Although the Google Dictionary said it's an "Archaic" noun which means, *an assistant teacher*.
+I adapt it to *an assistant for pedagogical purposes at 42*.

 ## About